 Aside from the ‘book of the dead’ itself the world has had quite a few Necronomicons running around the heavy metal scene.
 The Montreal, Canada-based one was formed as early as 1988 in the Saguenay region of Canada.
 The band of Rob “The Witch” Tremblay happened onto the scene with the 1992 demo, Morbid Ritual.
 At this stage the band had a full line-up.
 For 1996’s The Silver Key Rob played bass and sang and his girlfriend Catherine played guitars.
 It was recorded at Studio Victor with Obliveon’s Pierre Remillard.
 Canada-based Hypnotic Records signed the band for its debut record, Pharaoh Of Gods.
 This went nowhere and the man signed with another Canada-based label, Skyscraper Records.
 Maurizio of Kataklysm owned this label.
 The band toured with Kataklysm and Blood Of Christ.
 Bassist Fredrich came and went.
 The Sacred Medicines did not feature Catherine anymore.
 It did feature two members of Water Depth.
 Third album was on a third label, this time a serious one.
 Diego D left.
 Still, the fourth album was on a fourth label.
 Members were still coming and going.
 The title hinted at the same themes as Montreal’s other death metal band, Kataklysm.
 Necronomicon was founded initially as Cataclysm.
 The band supported Deicide on the No Salvation Tour 2013 in October.
 The first annual New Orleans Metal Festival took place September 23-26 2016 at the Siberia Music Club and featured Marduk, Necronomicon, Rotting Christ and others.
 These bands were also on tour together.
+The band was promising an album for 2019.
+The band had a November 2018 show with Hidden Pride in Montreal.

 Rob attributes many of the lyrical themes in the band to his mother marrying a shaman.
 The Sacred Medicines featured native singers.
 The earlier German band of the same name plays thrash metal band and was also at the Barge To Hell meaning two Necronomicons were booked.